Murli0399/Java_Interview_Question/README.md

 - 63 .
 What is an anonymous class?

 ### Modifiers
 - 64 .
-What is default class modifier?
+What is the default class modifier?
 - 65 .
-What is private access modifier?
+What is a private access modifier?
 - 66 .
-What is default or package access modifier?
+What is the default or package access modifier?
 - 67 .
-What is protected access modifier?
+What is a protected access modifier?
 - 68 .
 What is public access modifier?
 - 69 .
-What access types of variables can be accessed from a class in same package?
+What access types of variables can be accessed from a class in the same package?
 - 70 .
-What access types of variables can be accessed from a class in different package?
+What access types of variables can be accessed from a class in a different package?
 - 71 .
-What access types of variables can be accessed from a sub class in same package?
+What access types of variables can be accessed from a subclass in the same package?
 - 72 .
-What access types of variables can be accessed from a sub class in different package?
+What access types of variables can be accessed from a subclass in different packages?
 - 73 .
 What is the use of a final modifier on a class?
 - 74 .
 What is the use of a final modifier on a method?
 - 75 .
-What is a final variable?
+What is the final variable?
 - 76 .
 What is a final argument?
 - 77 .
 What happens when a variable is marked as volatile?
 - 78 .
 What is a static variable?